kevin49999/kevin49999.github.io/_posts/2025-05-08-aetna-underpays-medicare-allowable-rate.md

 title: Aetna Reimburses Exactly 25% Less Than What They Claim (Fun Investigation)
 ---

 __tl;dr - Aetna says they'll reimburse 140% of the "Medicare Allowable Rate" for out-of-network medical expenses.
-In my case they find that number and reduce it by 25%.__
+In my case they find that number and reduce it by exactly 25%.__

 ![img](/img/140-claim.png)